vsg-dev/vsgUnity/README.md

 A post build step will copy libunity2vsg.so into UnityProject/Assets/vsgUnity/Native/Plugins/Linux.
 Ensure Unity is closed or the .so file will not copy.

+## Using vsgUnity

+As stated above vsgUnity consists of a collection of Unity scripts (.cs files) and the unity2vsg C++ library.
+Everything needed for vsgUnity to run within a Unity project is contained in the UnityProject/Assets/vsgUnity folder.
+If you want to use vsgUnity in you own project just copy that entire folder.

+If you open the UnityProject folder as a project in Unity you can try out vsgUnity.
+Once open goto

+    Windows>VulkanSceneGraph>Exporter

+A window will popup allowing you to select the GameObject you want to export (leave it blank to export the entire current scene).
+There are also various options and a option to preview your file ina VSG viewer.